AmarTabakovic/AmarTabakovic-Hugo/content/blog/hugo-dark-theme/index.md

 ---
-title: "Dark mode in Hugo"
+title: "Dark Mode in Hugo"
 date: 2021-05-11T20:17:02+01:00
 draft: false
 description: "My implementation of a dark mode in Hugo."